HAWK-Digital-Environments/HAWKI/_changelog/next.md

 - Fixed attachments never reaching the AI conversation when `STORAGE_DISK` uses an s3-compatible server (e.g. garage, MinIO): uploaded files were never persisted from the temp area because whole "directory" moves are silently ignored by s3 drivers, so the attachment was never linked to the message.
 Each file is now copied individually instead.
 - The `s3` disk in `config/filesystems.php` now fails loudly on storage errors and works on s3 servers without ACL support (see Internals section for details).
 - The `check:storage` artisan command now respects the configured `S3_ENDPOINT` and path-style addressing instead of always probing `amazonaws.com`.
+- Tool-call progress never reached the UI during streaming because the stream handler matched the tool-call *data* class instead of the stream *event*.
+Tool calls are now reported for every provider as `tool_call`/`tool_result` packets.

 ### Internals